The Covid & Flu Vaccine Study

 Contribution to medical research

-Help investigate a potential new vaccine that could provide improved protection against COVID-19 and flu.
+Help investigate a potential new vaccine that hopes to provide improved protection against COVID-19 and flu.

 About this study: